blurtopian/blurt-widgets/README.md

 ## Formatting Post Dates

 If you want to format the post dates you can use the `dateCallback` option.
-Here is an example of how to display realtive times like "1 hour ago" like on blurt.com with [moment.js](https://momentjs.com).
+Here is an example of how to display realtive times like "1 hour ago" like on blurt.world with [moment.js](https://momentjs.com).

 ```html
 <script src="https://cdn.blurtjs.com/lib/latest/blurt.min.js"></script>